2/26/2025

 Matt Bottomley

-Good evening, everyone.
+Good evening everyone.
 Thanks for the question.
-I'm just wondering if you can provide a little more color in whatever level of detail you can at this point with respect to the distribution model or the potential for increasing hemp-derived THC products.
-You've had some of your peers, whether US or even some of Canada, that have started to maybe crawl before they walk in that space.
-It's something that you guys have alluded to already in your prepared remarks.
-There's obviously the Circle K relationship in terms of what was originally planned in Florida.
-You mentioned AgriFi a little bit.
-I'm just curious if you think this is something for maybe investors to be a little more cautious about or if you think the ability for growth in the sector through channels other than just the -by-state, traditional THC regulation, if this is something that maybe has some legs to it in the coming years here.
+I'm just wondering if you can provide a little more color in whatever level of detail you can at this point with respect to the distribution model or the potential for increasing, you know, hemp-derived THC products.
+So you've had some of your peers, whether, you know, U.S., even some of Canada, that have kind of, you know, started to maybe crawl before they walk in that space.
+And it's something that you guys have alluded to already in your prepared remarks.
+But, you know, there's obviously the Circle K relationship in terms of, you know, what was originally planned in Florida.
+You mentioned Agrify a little bit.
+And I'm just curious if you think, you know, this is something for maybe investors to be a little more cautious about, or if you think the ability for growth in this sector through channels other than just the state by state, you know, traditional THC regulation, you know, if this is something that maybe has some legs to it in the coming years here.

 speaker

 Sure.
 Thanks, Matt.
 It's Ben.
 I can attempt to take that.
-I'm not positive exactly with the specific question, but look, the product is available via DoorDash.
-So if you're in 23 markets across the US, you can get an incredible chocolate bar, which is the best tasting chocolate cannabis bar, arguably the best tasting chocolate bar around within an hour.
-So for investors to not pay attention to that would be silly.
-I think if that was your question.
-We can deliver it.
-We can sell Bebo online.
-We're developing memberships and all sorts of things.
-And basically the whole reason for this, that's the output of people want the product.
-It's safe.
-They're demanding alternatives and market forces are coming through.
-So we are heavily focused on the demand and the consumer and making life better for the consumer.
-That's what we're up to.
-So you don't want to have to drive somewhere far away and go through a production in a parking lot and all kinds of things.
+I'm not positive exactly the specific question, but look, the product is available via DoorDash.
+So if you're in 23 markets across the U.S., you can get an incredible chocolate bar, which is the best tasting chocolate cannabis bar, arguably the best tasting chocolate bar around. know within an hour so for investors to not pay attention to that would be silly i think if that was your question um we can deliver it we can sell vivo online we're developing memberships and all sorts of things uh and basically the whole reason for this that's the output of people want the product it's safe they're demanding alternatives and market forces are coming true so we are heavily focused on the demand and the consumer and making life better for the consumer And that's what we're up to.
+So you don't want to have to drive somewhere far away and go through a production and a parking lot and all kinds of things.
 There are many, many easier ways.
-You can go to Spex, ABC, Binny's, Total Wine, and you can get the product there.
+You can go to Spex, ABC, Binnie's, Total Wine, and you can get the product there.
 So it's a pretty exciting time if you're in the cannabis supply space and you understand the consumer.

 speaker